Yazeed18/Is_Fibonacci_Number/README.md

 # Is_Fibonacci_Number
-Program allows a user to check whether a positive integer is in the Fibonacci Sequence.
+Python Program that allows a user to check whether a positive integer is in the Fibonacci Sequence.